10 Common Misconceptions & Errors in Treating Asthma

 being addicted, or "I just can't stop", but there is still no

 excuse.
-Smoking could either be the direct cause of wheezing
+Smoking could be a major contributor to episodes of

-and shortness of breath (when we generally use the term
+wheezing and shortness of breath (what we generally call 'acute bronchitis').

 the lungs.
 I tell my patients it's like complaining of